 Emergency contraception (EC) is a backup method of birth control for preventing pregnancy after unprotected PIV (penis-in-vagina) sex.
-Even though it’s commonly called the “morning-after pill,” EC includes both pills and an intrauterine device that can actually be used within 5 days (120 hours) of unprotected intercourse.
-The sooner you take the medication or insert the intrauterine device, the more likely they will prevent pregnancy.
+Even though it’s commonly called the “morning-after pill,” EC includes both pills and an intrauterine device (IUD) that can actually be used within 5 days (120 hours) of unprotected intercourse.
+The sooner you take the medication or insert an IUD, the more likely they will prevent pregnancy.

 When should a person use emergency contraception?